Note

 User exclusions

-Conditional Access policies are powerful tools, we recommend excluding the following accounts from your policies:
+Conditional Access policies are powerful tools.
+We recommend excluding the following accounts from your policies:

-• Emergency access or break-glass accounts to prevent lockout due to policy misconfiguration.
-In the unlikely scenario all administrators are locked out, your emergency-access administrative account can be used to log in and take steps to recover access.
+- Emergency access or break-glass accounts to prevent lockout due to policy misconfiguration.
+In the unlikely scenario where all administrators are locked out, your emergency access administrative account can be used to sign in and recover access.

-• Service accounts and Service principals, such as the Microsoft Entra Connect Sync Account.
-Service accounts are non-interactive accounts that aren't tied to any particular user.
-They're normally used by back-end services allowing programmatic access to applications, but are also used to sign in to systems for administrative purposes.
-Calls made by service principals won't be blocked by Conditional Access policies scoped to users.
-Use Conditional Access for workload identities to define policies targeting service principals.
+- Service accounts and Service principals, such as the Microsoft Entra Connect Sync Account.
+Service accounts are noninteractive accounts that aren't tied to any specific user.
+They're typically used by backend services to allow programmatic access to applications, but they're also used to sign in to systems for administrative purposes.
+Calls made by service principals aren't blocked by Conditional Access policies scoped to users.
+Use Conditional Access for workload identities to define policies that target service principals.

-• If your organization has these accounts in use in scripts or code, consider replacing them with managed identities.
+- If your organization uses these accounts in scripts or code, replace them with managed identities.

 Template deployment